-Like many a psychological thriller, Stairs features a primal scene that it visits at the film’s beginning, and then revisits and revises numerous times during the course of its characters’ journey towards a reckoning.
+Like many a psychological thriller, The Ascent (aka Black Ops, aka Stairs) features a primal scene that it visits at the film’s beginning, and then revisits and revises numerous times during the course of its characters’ journey towards a reckoning.
 In an Eastern European war zone, a British special ops squad of six – Will Stanton (Shayne Ward), Kia Clarke (Samantha Schnitzler), Ben Garrett (Bentley Kalu), Jack Ford (Toby Osmond), Hayley Nolan (Alana Wallace) and Carter Harris (Spencer Collings) – ruthlessly takes out a unit of local soldiers, and retreats under fire to their pickup point.
 On the way, Clarke reluctantly shoots dead a civilian female captive (Julia Szamalek) on orders from Stanton – and they all, again on orders, fail to intervene as a family of three is murdered by locals.
 It is a hellish war scenario, wherein, as Clarke concedes, “we’re no better” than the local militias.

 Extracted by helicopters, and back in the UK by dusk, the six and their three pilots head into the stairs for a debrief on the top floor – but never get there.
 The stairs seem to stretch infinitely upwards, and with the female captive’s final words (“Don’t go down”) still resonating, the soldiers realise that something dark, monstrous and deadly is coming up after them, and that the door on each floor is a portal that leads directly, if temporarily, back to the scene of their raid earlier that morning.
 Increasingly exhausted and terrified, this squad must confront who they are and what they have done, and seek some kind of redemption before it is too late.